How To Prevent Bot Flies On Horses?

 After the larval stage is complete, the bot fly larvae exit the host’s body and fall to the ground.
 They burrow into the soil or hide in vegetation to undergo the pupal stage of their life cycle.
 During this stage, the larvae encapsulate themselves in a protective cocoon, undergoing metamorphosis in preparation for adulthood.

-See also Are Horses Herbivores?
+See also Can Horses Go Down Stairs?

 4. Adult Stage